 Potential students must meet Augustana College admission requirements.

-Employees, an employee’s spouse or qualifying children interested in receiving Augustana tuition remission must fill out an eligibility form available through the Office of Human Resources.
-Once eligibility is verified, the Office of Financial Assistance will coordinate the billing for the enrolled student.
+Employees, an employee's spouse or qualifying children interested in receiving Augustana tuition remission must fill out an eligibility form available through the Office of Human Resources.
+Once eligibility is verified, the Office of Financial Aid will coordinate the billing for the enrolled student.

 Additional information on this benefit is available from the Office of Human Resources.
 Employees who are interested are encouraged to review detailed eligibility agreements as well as enrollment forms for applicable deadline dates.